MesangaE/jenkins-docker-agent/README.md

 # jenkins-docker-agent

-this repo contains Dockerfile for creating custom Jenkins docker slave. you need to download the code and perform docker build.
+this repo contains a Dockerfile for creating a custom Jenkins docker slave. you need to download the code and perform a docker build.

-launc jenkins server (ubuntu 15Gib and open port 8080 on SG) or pull a jenkins image connect to instance and update and edit the /etc/hostname file to Jenkins-Master (name given to instance on launch) reboot system
+launch a server (ubuntu 15Gib and open port 8080 on SG) or pull a jenkins image connect to the instance and update and edit the /etc/hostname file to Jenkins-Master (the name given to instance on launch) reboot system
-1. update system and install jenkins sudo apt update sudo apt install fontconfig openjdk-17-jre java -version
+### update the system and install jenkins
+sudo apt update
+sudo apt install fontconfig openjdk-17-jre java -version